jd4no/turborepo-angular-firebase-demo/README.md

 TBD

+## Firebase Notes

+The name of the Firebase project listed in `.firebaserc` is not a real project and would need to be changed to reflect a project you have created.
+This only applies to having cloned this repo.
+If you ran `firebase init` yourself then the `.firebaserc` should already be correctly created for you.

 ## NPM Workspaces

 Packages are shared in the workspace and with the apps.
 Packages can be imported as a dependancy or dev dependancy.